JScott/robot_sweatshop/README.md

 Robot Sweatshop uses [Eye](https://github.com/kostya/eye) to handle its processes so you can use its commandline tool to monitor their status.

+Oh yeah, and there's a front end in case you want to run and watch jobs without using a console.
+By default it runs on port 10554.

 # Configuration

 By default, Robot Sweatshop looks in your current working path to configure and run.
 You can supply a custom configuration with `sweatshop config [local|user|system]`.
 See [the wiki](https://github.com/JScott/robot_sweatshop/wiki) for more information.